NCIOCPL/cdr-tools/README.md

 * [DevTools](DevTools) - scripts used by the CDR developers for generating reports, analyzing data, installing filters and schemas, and other such routine tasks
-* [Utilities](Utilities) - other miscellaneous scripts (should probably
-be consolidated into the other directories in this repository)